 The number of opportunities for skiing is mind boggling.
 You can choose to backcountry ski in Mont Tremblant National Park.
 Or you can ski the old railbed known as Le P’tit Train du Nord.
 For more ideas you can check out the Bonjour Quebec website.
 My experience at Ski de Fond Mont Tremblant was amazing.

 Montreal is a fantastic city in winter for the number of winter activities you can do.
 Skate on Lac aux Castors in Mont Royal.
 Go tubing.
 Try a nighttime snowshoe tour of Levi Tower.
 You can even try ice-fishing within sight of Old Montreal.

-For a challenging winter vacation sign up to do the TDLG on Skis – a 200 kilometre cross-country ski tour (or a 90 kilometre snowshoe tour) up mountains and along the coast in the Gaspé region.
+For a challenging winter vacation sign up to do the TDLG on Skis – a 200 km cross-country ski tour (or a 90 km snowshoe tour) up mountains and along the coast in the Gaspé region.

-Walk and sleep with the wolves in Parc Mahikan, a wolf observation centre located just outside of Girardville – about 75 kms north of Roberval.
+Walk and sleep with the wolves in Parc Mahikan, a wolf observation centre located just outside of Girardville – about 75 km north of Roberval.
 It’s an exceptional experience.
 Book well in advance.

 Treat yourself to a winter stay at the beautiful Fairmont Le Chateau Montebello.
 It’s worth the splurge.

 And for the most relaxing experience, no matter what the temperature check out Nordik Spa-Nature.
 You may never want to leave.

 In La Mauricie National Park there are a huge range of winter options – from snowshoeing and cross-country skiing to snow tag where you draw a picture on snowshoes and then view it from a lookout.

 Sleep in Quebec City’s Hôtel de Glace or at the very least take a tour and knock back a drink in shot glasses made of ice.